grafana/scenes/docusaurus/docs/advanced-activation-handlers.md

 Activation handlers are useful tool for providing external behaviors to scene objects.
 When a scene object is mounted, activation handlers are called.

-Activation handlers, similar to React's `useEffect`, return a `function(deactivation handler)` that should be used to clean up all behaviors added in an activation handler.
+Similarly to React's `useEffect`, activation handlers return a `function(deactivation handler)` that should be used to clean up all behaviors added in an activation handler.
 A deactivation handler is called when a scene object is unmounted.

 :::info
 Activation handlers are especially useful if you want to add external behaviors to core scene objects.
 They reduce the need for implementing custom scene objects that would handle scene object connections.
 :::

+This topic describes how to create and use activation handlers.

 ## Add activation handlers